-2.1 An Asphalt Mix Design Laboratory using the Marshall Method will be under the direction and control of a person charged with engineering-management responsibility.
-This designated person shall be a Professional Engineer (or equivalent as approved by the Certification Program Manager) and a full-time employee of the asphalt laboratory and have at least five years' experience in the inspection and testing of construction materials.
-All Marshall mix designs submitted to clients shall be approved by this person.

-2.2 The direct Marshall design services of an Asphalt Mix Design Laboratory (i.e. Marshall design activities) will be supervised by a supervisory laboratory technician with at least five years' experience performing tests on construction materials.
-This person shall keep up with developments in asphalt technology and have C.E.T. designation (or equivalent as approved by the Certification Program Manager).

-2.3 Technicians employed in a Mix Design Asphalt Laboratory shall have the necessary experience to complete the required tests for Mix Design laboratories under the direct supervision of the supervisory laboratory technician.
+- 2.1 An Asphalt Mix Design Laboratory using the Marshall Method will be under the direction and control of a person charged with engineering-management responsibility.
+This designated person shall be a Professional Engineer (or equivalent as approved by the CPM) and a full-time employee of the asphalt laboratory and have at least five years of experience in the inspection and testing of construction materials.
+All Marshall mix designs submitted to clients shall be approved by this person. - 2.2 The direct Marshall design services of an Asphalt Mix Design Laboratory (i.e. Marshall design activities) will be supervised by a supervisory laboratory technician with at least five years of experience performing tests on construction materials.
+This person shall keep up with developments in asphalt technology and have C.E.T. designation (or equivalent as approved by the CPM). - 2.3 Technicians employed in a Mix Design Asphalt Laboratory shall have the necessary experience to complete the required tests for Mix Design laboratories under the direct supervision of the supervisory laboratory technician.
 There shall be at least one CCIL certified laboratory technician, who has met the requirements of the CCIL Asphalt Technician Certification Program, working in the laboratory while that laboratory is in operation.

-2.4 The supervisory laboratory technician or the engineering manager will be responsible for reporting the test results to clients.
+During the training period of a technician, the test report shall include the name of the certified technician responsible for the testing, and the name of the trainee. - 2.4 The supervisory laboratory technician or the engineering manager will be responsible for reporting the test results to clients.